apache/griffin/griffin-doc/service/mysql_postgresql_switch.md

-# Mysql and PostgreSQL switch in EclipseLink
+# Mysql and postgresql switch

+## Overview
+By default, Griffin uses EclipseLink as the default JPA implementation.
 ## Use postgresql database

 ### Add postgresql dependency